 There are various ways an accident in a public place could occur and lead to an injury being sustained due to an occupier breaching the duty of care they owe.
 For example:

 - Slips, trips, and falls could occur in different ways.
-For example, there may have been a failure to display a wet floor sign to make customers aware of a spillage in a supermarket aisle.
+For example, there may have been a failure to display a wet floor sign to make customers aware of a spillage at a petrol station.
 This could lead to a customer slipping and sustaining a broken wrist and head injury.

 - A member of the public could be hit in the head by a sharp object if, for example, a shop sign that was fitted incorrectly fell after reports about the safety of the sign had been ignored.